These Supplements May Enhance Cognition Better Than a Drug

 Researchers at Swinburne University in Australia reviewed two dozen clinical studies of three cognitive enhancers — the herbal supplements Ginseng and Bacopa and a pharmaceutical drug called Modafinil — to calculate and compare their effect sizes.
-The comparison showed the two herbal supplements to be as or more effective than the pharmaceutical drug.
+The comparison showed that the two supplements are as or more effective than the drug.

 Panax ginseng and Bacopa monniera supplements are used respectively for short-term and long-term cognitive enhancement.
 The drug modafinil is prescribed to treat sleep disorders, but it sees widespread off-label use as a short-term cognitive enhancer.
 To compare effect sizes, the Swinburne University researchers aggregated and normalized the results of nine clinical studies of Ginseng, seven clinical studies of Bacopa, and eight clinical studies of modafinil.